smikequick/Credit_Risk_Analysis/README.md

 * SMOTEENN

-  *balanced accuracy score is
+  *balanced accuracy score is 65.3%
-  *high risk precision is % with % sensitivity which yields an F1 score of %.
+  *high risk precision is 1% with 69% sensitivity which yields an F1 score of 2%.
-  *
+  *Since there is a high number of false positives, thw low risk sensitivity is 62%.

 ![Screen Shot 2022-01-10 at 6 33 50 PM](https://user-images.githubusercontent.com/87885677/148865772-f327063f-1a5b-41c4-8d12-030ab7babb52.png)